English ship Dragon (1647): Service after Rebuild 1689

 She was commissioned in 1691 under the command of Captain William Wright for service in Ireland.
 She moved to the English Channel in 1692.
-Also in 1692 Captain William Vickars took command and sailed with Wheeler;s squadron to the West Indies in early 1693.
+Also in 1692 Captain William Vickars took command and sailed with Wheeler's squadron to the West Indies in early 1693.
 In conjunction with Russel's Fleet she helped take the French ship Diligente of Duguay-Trouin's squadron on 12 May 1694.
 In 1695 she was under Captain Edward Rigby sailing with Moody's Squadron to the Mediterranean escorting a convoy to Turkey.
 1697 saw her with the Dunkirk Squadron.
 In 1701 Captain Robert Holliman took command.
 She sailed with Fleet.
 During the War of the Spanish Succession, she was in action against a French 70-gun ship on 13 October 1702 during which she suffered 26 personnel killed including Captain Holliman.
 Lieutenant Charles Fotherby took temporary command.
 In 1703 Captain Lord Henry Maynard took command for the English Channel and North Sea.
 She was dismantled for a rebuild at Rotherhithe in 1706/07.

 Rebuild to 1706 Establishment at Rotherhithe

 She was rebuilt at Cuckold's Point, Rotherhithe under the guidance of Master Shipwright James Taylor.
 Her dimensions after rebuild were gundeck 130 ft 11 in with 108 ft 0 infor keel with a breadth of 35 ft 0 in and a depth of hold of 14 ft 0 in.
 Her builder's measure calculated tonnage was 719 73/94 tons.

-Her gun armament under the 1703 Establishment her armament was as 48/42 guns consisting of twenty-two/twenty 18-pounders guns of 8.5 feet in length on the lower deck (LD), twenty 6-pounder guns of 8 feet in length on the upper deck (UD), four 6-pounder guns of 7 feet in length on the quarterdeck (QD) and two 6-pounder guns of 8 feet in length on the foc'x'le (Fc).
+Her gun armament under the 1703 Establishment her armament was as 48/42 guns consisting of twenty-two/twenty 18-pounders guns of 8.5 feet in length on the lower deck (LD), twenty 6-pounder guns of 8 feet in length on the upper deck (UD), four 6-pounder guns of 7 feet in length on the quarterdeck (QD) and two 6-pounder guns of 8 feet in length on the foc's'le (Fc).
 Her manning was 280 (wartime) and 185 (peacetime) personnel.